voltace/browser-cookies/README.md

 npm run build       # Create minified version
 ```

-Feel free to add issues on GitHub for questions, bug reports and feature requests.
+Feel free to add an issue on GitHub for any questions, bug or feature request you may have.

 ### License
 Public Domain ([UNLICENSE](LICENSE))